 We took this opportunity to learn more about coconuts.
 We learned coconut vocabulary and read a nonfiction book about coconuts.

 Using was senses to explore coconuts was fun for our students because many of them had not seen a coconut in real life.
-I always pick up a few coconuts from our local grocery store to bring in for investigating.
+I always pick up a few coconuts from our local grocery store to bring in for investigation.
 We used our five senses to explore coconuts.
 An anchor chart was hung up for us to record adjectives as we came up with them.

 Using Our Senses to Explore Coconuts